alexander-hergert/bookmark-landing-page/README.md

 - Add basic structure and create components
 - Style NavBar using daisyUI.
 Create responsiveness and modal menu.
 Create clickable menu.
 - Add Header using Tailwind-CSS.
 Make it responsive.
+- Add Features using Tailwind-CSS.
+Make it responsive.

 ### Built with